bigfix/developer.bigfix.com/site/guide/basics/errors.md

 ## The Operator "bad_command" is Undefined

-You will receive this message if you use a word that the relevance interpreter does not recoginse, or if you use invalid commands on an object.
+You will receive this message if you use a word that the relevance interpreter does not recognize, or if you use invalid commands on an object.
 Here's some examples:

 {{#example}}
 Q: exists executable "file_name.exe" of system folder